 A comprehensive after-school sports program is offered to all PGMS students.
-Our school is a member of the Mission Trails Junior Athletic League and competes against other schools in a variety of team sports.
-All students interested in trying out for a sports team must obtain a sports physical and have proof of insurance on file in the office, prior to trying out.
+Our school is a member of the Mission Trails Junior Athletic League and the Coastal Counties Middle School Wrestling League.
+We compete against other schools in a variety of team sports.
+All students interested in trying out for a sports team must obtain a sports physical and have proof of insurance documented on the Athletic Emergency/ Medical Information & Participation Form and submitted to the office.

-Does have insurance: Your insurance policy may already cover your athlete during school sports activities.
+Students that have insurance: Your insurance policy may already cover your athlete during school sports activities.
 It does not matter where the event is, whether it is a home event or at another school.
 If necessary, you may want to contact your insurance company to confirm that your child is covered for school sports.
 The insurance information needs to be put on the Athletic Emergency/ Medical Information & Participation Form.
 You must provide the name of your insurance company and the policy # on the bottom portion of this form.
 If the policy # is not present, your athlete will not be allowed to play.

-Does not have insurance: You will need to purchase insurance coverage in order for your student to participate in school sports.
+Students that do NOT have insurance: You will need to purchase insurance coverage in order for your student to participate in school sports.
 Myers-Stevens & Toohey & Co., Inc. provides insurance for student athletes at a minimal cost.
 Forms are available in the school office.
 There are several policy options available for purchase.
 The most recommended and least expensive plan is the "School Time Accident Plan."
 This plan provides coverage for your athlete during any type of school activity at anytime and anyplace.
 Complete the order form and mail your check directly to the company.
 Do not send it to school.